JessicaTegner/PyAL/README.md

 License
 =======
 This library is given to the public domain.
 There are no licensing restrictions.
-Please see *doc/copying.rst* for further details.
+Please see *doc/copying.rst* for further details, if you need it.